Serious crash between car and motorcycle on Te Matai Rd, Te Puke - NZ Herald

 Emergency services are at the scene of a serious crash between a car and a motorbike near Te Puke.

-Police said in a statement, the crash happened about 3.34pm on Te Matai Rd between Mark Rd and Waimea Drive.
+Police said in a statement, the crash happened about 3.34pm on Te Matai Rd between Mark Rd and Waimea Dr.

 Initial indications are that there are serious injuries, the statement said.